Cartel battles stun once-peaceful state in central Mexico

 It has also suffered the deaths of more police officers in the line of duty than any other Mexican state.

-And much of that struggle is for control of the market for methamphetamines — both routes to the United States and locally, where the color of the meth or the markings on the package in an addict’s pocket may determine whether he lives or dies.
+Much of the struggle is for control of the market for methamphetamines — both routes to the United States and locally, where the color of the meth or the markings on the package in an addict’s pocket may determine whether he lives or dies.

 The Jalisco Cartel sells crystal-clear meth at $2.30 per dose.
 The home gang, Santa Rosa de Lima, sells cheaper blue-tinged methamphetamines for $1.40.